enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`UnicodeSyntax`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-UnicodeSyntax) |
 | **Flag** | `-XUnicodeSyntax`                                                                                                            |

+Enables unicode syntax for certain parts of the Haskell language.

 #### ViewPatterns

 |          |                                                                                                                            |
 |:---------|:---------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`ViewPatterns`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-ViewPatterns) |
 | **Flag** | `-XViewPatterns`                                                                                                           |

+View patterns provide a mechanism for pattern matching against abstract types by letting the programmer execute arbitrary logic as part of a pattern match.
+This is very useful for the creation of clean APIs.

 ### Allowed Extensions
 These extensions can be used in your code without reservation, but are not